Developer Guide

 The activity diagram below shows a scenario whereby a user adds inputs an add command:

-The sequence diagram below shows a scenario whereby a user adds an Activity
+The sequence diagram below shows a scenario whereby a user adds an Activity to the TravelPlan/Wishlist in the current directory:

 Design Consideration:

-in the current Directory
+Aspect: How to add TravelPlanObjects to the TravelPlan in the current Directory

 -